 When doing this exercise, breathe normally.
 Let your knees, ankles, lower back, and shoulders relax in the down position.
 If you find that balance is difficult in the squat, try a wider foot position.
 Fully relaxing in this stance releases tension in the hip flexor muscles that control your overall posture.

 This is one of the simplest motions to release tight flexor muscles in the front of the legs.
 It is also great for strengthening the lower back and the abdominals.

 1. Lie on the floor in a prone position (face down).

-2. Perform a strong push up, and use your arms to raise your upper body.
-Position your arms closer to your waist in order to create a maximum stretch.
+2. Perform a strong push-up, and use your arms to raise your upper body.
+Position your arms closer to your waist in order to create the maximum stretch.

 3. Look directly upward, and press until your elbows are fully extended.
 Allow your pelvis to sink into the floor.

 Experiment with your foot position during this stretch.
 Some people will feel more hip release when their toes point outward.
 Some will prefer that the toes gravitate inward.
 Toes pointed straight back will typically create an optimal stretch in the hips and quadriceps.

 1. Lie on the floor outstretched in the supine (face up) position.

 2. Grab one knee and pull it toward your chest.
 Allow your other leg to remain flat and straight.